TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 <h2>UpdatePlanetProgression(planetName,rewardedPoints)</h2>

-UpdatePlanetProgression() allows for the Game Master or developers to increase or decrease the current progression points of a planet.
+UpdatePlanetProgression() allows the Game Master or developers to increase or decrease the current progression points of a planet.
 The function is typically called inside of planet mission scripts but can also be called live from the in-game developer console as long as the `require(id)` variable is identified with the function.

 | Parameters     | Value Type | Use          |
 |:---------------|:-----------|:-------------|